 - 3. How to open an app from unidentified developers

 Just like other operating systems, macOS also provides a number of applications for you to utilize such as Calendar, Maps, Videos, etc., which can meet your work and play need to a certain extent.
-In addition to the apps that come with your Mac, you certainly need to install some other applications on your Mac.
+In addition to the apps that come with your Mac, you certainly need to install software on a Mac via chanels.
 Hence, here comes the tutorial on how to install apps on Mac.

 How to install apps on Mac from Mac App Store

 Mac App Store is created and maintained by Apple Inc. It is always recommended to download and install apps from Mac App Store given that it is a safe and trusted place and the offered apps are held to the highest standards for privacy, security, and content.